nrsyed/nrsyed.com/content/blog/pb-scraper.md

 real-time platforms like Discord can't quite capture.
-Some of that *je ne sais quois* might be the product of nostalgia from a time when both I and the internet were younger, when we AIMed instead of Zoomed, when the web felt like an untamed wild west and small forums/communities were safe settlements&mdash;places to call "home" in the virtual world.
+Some of that *je ne sais quois* might be the product of nostalgia from a time when both I and the internet were younger, when we AIMed instead of Zoomed, when the web felt like an untamed wild west and small forums were safe settlements&mdash;places to call "home" in the virtual world.

 Philosophical waxings and wanings aside, back in the early 2000s, I was an